For an affiliate marketer, there’s nothing more distressing than seeing your site get hit by Google.

 The second option is expensive, and you should understand what you need it for and why you need it.

-As for criteria to vet aged domains, this is what I look at first.
+As for criteria to vet expired domains, this is what I look at first.

 Sumit has prepared a fantastic guide about this topic, so there is everything you need to know on vetting a domain: